Last Updated on6 minutes to read

 • Post-purchase campaigns to say thank you to customers, ask for a review or testimonial or offer relevant products or services based on their initial purchase

 • Reminder emails to notify prospects and customers of appointments, unpaid invoices, etc.

 • Winback campaigns to convert prospects or “slipping away” customers

-42% percent of consumers who make a complaint on social media expect a response within 60 minutes.
-Impatient millennials, however, expect even better customer service — 25 percent of them want a response within 10 minutes.
+A majority 42% percent of consumers who make a complaint on social media expect a response within 60 minutes.
+Impatient millennials, however, expect even better customer service – 25% of them want a response within 10 minutes.

 This is why it’s essential you use a customer service tool like Intercom to respond to queries and complaints.
 This platform automates customer service messages, from chat messages that can be set up on your website or right within your software or mobile app to automated, targeted emails.
 This allows you to respond to millennials 24 hours a day, seven days a week.
 In other words, it works in the background while you focus on the tougher aspects of your business.